 Here’s your answer.
 Continuing on a trail that becomes covered with snow is the number one way people get lost in the Gorge.

-If this were you on that hike, right here is a great time to take a break and reassess your objective for the day.
+If the trail you're on becomes snow-covered, it’s a great time to take a break and reassess your objective for the day.

 How familiar are you with the rest of the trail?